sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

 ## Journal to store day-to-day notes, important observations, thoughts and misc.
+### 1/25/21 -

+Today I will finish below tasks -
+1. write separate code for rebuilding observations_df and saving the columns
+2. note down test cases in a test case document and start building scripts
+3. start building the make_dataset.py code, note down starategy
+4. Make the autodocs work - resolve the 'make: *** No rule to make target 'html'.
+Stop.' error.
+5. fix logging issues, tuples and arrays are not being logged correctly

+### 1/18/21 to 1/20/21-
+#### approx time spent - 10h
+Spent time on refactoring the code and adding logging hooks.
+Split the custom build functions into mylib.py and classes into transforms.py.

 ### 1/15/21 -
 #### approx time spent - 5h
 Moved the preprocessing transformer classes to seperate files that can be reused and imported.